Glossary TermApril 20, 2024

 Strategy 1: Use Less Leverage

-The #1 rule: If you can't sleep, your leverage is too high
+The #1 Rule: If you cannot sleep, your leverage is too high

 Safe leverage ranges: